 The only real downside is the cost, as this magnetic solar panel is much more expensive than similarly-sized products on our list.
 However, if you want the best, you’ve got to pay for it.

 Bottom Line: Installation doesn’t get easier than DuraVolt’s magnetic solar battery charger.
 It’s powerful enough for any car and it’s backed up by a respected company.
 Just be ready to open your wallet a bit wider than usual.Learn More & Buy Now at Amazon

-Suaoki’s solar battery charger is different than any of the others on our list.
+Suaoki’s solar battery charger is different from any of the others on our list.
 The Newpowa kit above is durable and waterproof, but also heavy thanks to the heavy aluminum and glass.
 Others are lightweight and easy to maneuver, but the heavy-duty canvas can’t be left outside.
-Suaoki’s solar panel finds a nice meeting place.
+Suaoki’s solar panel offers a good middle ground.
 It’s completely waterproof and can be installed permanently outside, but it’s still lightweight and easy to install.

 Suaoki’s solar panel is a flexible solar panel coated in a waterproof, rubbery polymer to protect against scratches and dings.
 Because there’s no glass or metal frame, these solar panels are incredibly light, just 12 ounces!
-And with the holes in each corner, you can attach it to pretty much any flat or gently curving surface, either with heavy-duty zip ties, screws, or even with strong adhesive.
+And with the holes in each corner, you can attach it to pretty much any flat or gently curving surface with heavy-duty zip ties, screws, or even strong adhesive.